AlexsLemonade/2020-july-training/workshop/posting-errors-guidelines.md

 - This is considered an optional point because we understand you also may not know where to begin (and that is definitely okay - we are here to help!)

-- If you have tried some things to fix the problem; it can be helpful for others to know what you've tried and narrow down on what the problem might be.
+- If you have tried some things to fix the problem, it can be helpful for others to know what you've tried and narrow down on what the problem might be.

 - If you have tried solutions you have found posted online, including the links to those solutions is helpful.